Profile of John Mahama: Biography, Early Life, Net Worth, Wife

 Mahama is a communication expert, historian, and writer.
 He was a Member of Parliament for Bole Bamboi from 1997 to 2009 and operated as Minister of Communications from 1998 to 2001.
 He is a member of the NDC (National Democratic Congress).

 Mahama is the first vice president to take over the presidency from the death of his predecessor, Prof. John Atta Mills, and is the first head of state of Ghana to have been born after Ghana’s independence.
-He was elected after December 2012 election to serve as full-time President.
+He was elected after the December 2012 election to serve as full-time president.

-In February 2019, Mahama was verified as the candidate of the opposition National Democratic Congress to contest in the 2020 elections, the incumbent president Nana Akufo-Addo who ousted Mahama in a 2016 election, capitalizing on an economy that was slowing due to falling prices for gold, oil and cocoa exports
+In February 2019, Mahama was verified as the candidate of the opposition National Democratic Congress to contest in the 2020 elections, the incumbent president Nana Akufo-Addo, ousted Mahama in a 2016 election, capitalising on an economy that was slowing due to falling prices for gold, oil, and cocoa exports.

 Early Life